- 1 A Week in UAE: Things to do and Places to See.

 Must-Know Thing: There are necessary equipment and safety precautions taken on-site to help you enjoy the most without any fear.

 Camping, cycling and hiking

 Jebel Jais is a favourite tourist spot and you will find great family activities around.
 So, spend your day hiking the rugged cliffs, exploring the deep canyons, and cycling along the routes.
 Keep up your spirit as there are several snack points and cafes, so, you can savour mouth-watering food such as pastries, pizza, and salad, and more.
 In case, you look for your barbecue, Jebel Jais is one of the fancy camping spots in UAE.
 Bring in your tent, set up your barbecue, light the fire, and rest under the blanket of stars.

-Well, it’s not a simple road to meander through, so a good pair of shoes come handy.
+Well, it’s not a simple road to meander through, so a good pair of shoes come in handy.
 Also, there is no marketplace around, so, carry your barbecue sticks, stand and other essentials along.
-And keep your vehicle well-maintained for such long drive.
+And keep your vehicle well-maintained for such a long drive.

 Day 7: Sharjah, Sharjah Museum of Islamic Civilisation, Sharjah Art Museum, Blue Souk, Al Qasba

 The culturally and intellectually sound emirate of UAE, which is 6000 years old, Sharjah is the third-largest in the country and only 22 minutes from Dubai.
 This is another hub of fascinating places to see in the UAE.